PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Balance wheels are heavy-duty support wheels directly attached to the bicycle frame.
 They are designed to keep a bike upright (though they can still tip on uneven terrain or at high speeds).
 If your goal is to ride a bike but you feel that a conventional two-wheeler is not an option for your needs, balance wheels might be the way to go.

 Specialty Designs balance wheels – Heavy duty steel frames hold a set of wide wheels to the back of your bike.
 These wheels are sturdy and reliable, and in use on most of our own adaptive bike fleet.
-However, transporting a bike with these wheels in a small car can be very difficult, particularly for larger wheels.
-Currently only available for bikes with a 24″ or 26″ rear wheel.
+However, transporting a bike with these wheels in a small car can be very difficult, particularly for larger wheels: these balance wheels must be at least as wide as the bike’s seat is tall.
+Supplies are very limited.
 Might require the bike to give up its ability to shift gears, if any.

 Training wheels are light-duty wheels designed to provide feedback to a rider about when the bike is about to tip.
 A set of training wheels is not intended to keep a bike upright, and, in our opinion, does not teach a rider how to balance.
 Instead, they are intended to facilitate participation in cycling for kids who need a bit of extra support or encouragement to go riding.
 We can only recommend training wheels for cases where the rider eventually plans on removing them.

 Training wheel designs vary in durability and may not be compatible with all bikes or riders.
-Our options tend towards the sturdy.
+Our options tend towards the sturdy, but are not as strong as a set of balance wheels.

 All training wheel sales are final.
 Our training wheel selection will be updated shortly.